 In my career I have worked on detailed GIS projects including:

 - Geospatial analysis of water well data for mining sectors and waste management services for the purpose of regulatory filing

 - Interpretation of ortho-areial imagery and topographical data collected from UAV flights conducted during onsite field studies

 - Preparation of detailed spatial information to be used for Record of Site Conditions and Environmental Phase I & II studies

 - Onsite field surveying of new water monitoring wells and site boundary and feature creation using RTK GPS systems

 - Online map creation for a company involving data collected in High Arctic studies

-I am currently in the process of obtaining my UAV Pilot Training Certificate to operate safely under the Transport Canada Special Flight Operations Certificate (SFOC).
+I currently hold a UAV Pilot Training Certificate to operate safely under the Transport Canada Special Flight Operations Certificate (SFOC) rules.